 the nature of Waldorf education, see "Here's the Answer".

 To consider the religious underpinnings of the Waldorf movement,

 For a portrait of the man who created Waldorf education

 Steiner taught his followers that they are on a holy, messianic mission to save humanity and, indeed, to save the entire created universe.
-Thus, many Anthroposophists today feel that they are justified in doing almost anything to promote their mission.
+Thus, many Anthroposophists today feel that they are justified in resorting to almost any strategems to advance their mission.
 On occasion, this leads them to shade the truth, hide the truth, and deny the truth.
 Occasionally they also twist the truth, making deceitful statements about anyone they see as standing in their path.

 Quite understandably, my criticisms of Rudolf Steiner, Anthroposophy, and Waldorf education are upsetting to Steiner's followers.
 Various attacks have been aimed at me as a result.
 They are unimportant.
 The occasional true statements made about me in such attacks are unimportant; the many false statements made about me are equally unimportant.
 I am unimportant.
 (Some time ago, I decided not to respond to even the harshest attacks.
 Ad hominems are inherently pointless.
 I suggest that we turn our attention instead to what actually matters.)

-What matters is the truth about Waldorf education and the esoteric fantasies on which it is founded.
-I have striven to present the absolute truth on every page of this website.
+What matters is the truth about Waldorf education and the occult fantasies on which it is founded.
+I have striven to present the truth on every page of this website.
 Check this claim.
-I have included extensive documentation throughout the site, making it easy for you to see what sources of information have been used.
+I have included extensive documentation throughout the site, making it easy for you to see what sources of information I have used.
 So check up on the work you find here, and then determine the truth for yourself.

 — Roger Rawlings